On the Brauer groups of fibrations II: Proof of Theorem

 has a kernel and a cokernel killed by some positive integer $N$.
 Taking the Zariski closure of $Z_i$ in $\CX$ and then desingularizing it, we get a $C$-morphism $\CZ_i\lra \CX$.
+Let $L_i$ denote the algebraic closure of $K$ in $K(Z_i)$.
 This gives a commutative diagram

 Since $\Br(\CZ_{i, \CO_v^{h}})=0$ (cf. \cite[Lem.
-2.6]{Mil4}), thus, by definition, the second row is injective.
+2.6]{Mil4}), by definition, the second row is injective.
 It follows that $\ker(a_v)$ is contained in the kernel of the first column, which is a subgroup of the kernel of the map

-By the long exact sequence of Galois cohomology, it is easy to see the kernel of this map is killed by $N^2$.
-This proves $N^2\Ker(a)=0$. \end{proof} \begin{lem} Let $X$ be a smooth projective geometrically connected variety over a number field $K$.
-Then, there exist smooth projetive geometrically connected curves $Z_i \subset X$ such that the induced map
+By the long exact sequence in Galois cohomology, the kernel of this map is killed by $N^2$.
+So $N^2\Ker(a)=0$. \end{proof} \begin{lem} Let $X$ be a smooth projective geometrically connected variety over a number field $K$.
+Then, there exist smooth projective integral curves $Z_i \subset X$ such that the induced map

-has a kernel of finite exponent. \end{lem} \begin{proof} We will use the same argument as in the proof of the above lemma.
-Let $Z_i$ and $A$ as in the above lemma.
-So we have a $G_K$-equivariant map
+has a kernel of finite exponent. \end{lem} \begin{proof} We will use the similar argument as in the proof of the above lemma.
+Let $Z_i$ and $B$ as in the above lemma.
+There is a $G_K$-equivariant map

 with a kernel and a cokernel killed by some positive integer $N$.
-If we think
+Thinking

-as a functor, obviously, it commutes with direct sum.
-Thus, it suffices to show that for any morphism of $G_K$-modules $P_1\lra P_2$ with a kernel and cokernel killed by $N$, the induced map
+as a functor, it commutes with finite direct sums.
+Thus, it suffices to show that for any morphism of continuous $G_K$-modules $P_1\lra P_2$ with a kernel and cokernel killed by $N$, the induced map

 has a kernel of finite exponent.
 Consider the following commutative diagram